 Both measures have similar goals: gain the maximum of authority in a topic area with minimal effort.
 Sounds a bit like content marketing, eh?
 Republishing and refurbishing might as well be its centerpiece.
 Let’s dive in step-by-step:

-Technically, any topic that you, as an expert, want to gain maximum authority in is suitable, but there are exceptions:
+Generally speaking, any topic that you, as an expert, want to gain maximum authority in is suitable for this approach.
+However, there are a few exceptions:

 So what’s left?
 Mostly technical and informative content that is interesting and competent.
 Articles, white papers, how-to’s, and product overviews.
 For specialized B2B areas or in very technical, complex areas with high innovation tendencies, republishing and refurbishing is a great way to provide “fresh content.”